timoffex/KnightQuest/KnightQuest/README.md

 grids (the Seeker component allows a "grid mask" which I can use to separate grids based on the target character size).

+## Playing the game

+Right now, the game is started by opening just the `GameSingletonsScene` and pressing Play.
+This opens the `SampleScene`.

+Once I start using multiple scenes, I'll write an editor utility to start the game in a particular scene (spawning the player character there).

 # Coding notes

 ## Thoughts